 Head over to https://console.firebase.google.com and create a new project.
 When you finish, Firebase Console will welcome you with such screen:

-Firebase is collection of services, such as Authentications, Hosting or Database.
-To start using a service, simply go to adequate section on the side menu and enable it.
+Firebase is a collection of services, such as Authentications, Hosting or Database.
+To start using a service, simply go to the adequate section on the side menu and enable it.
 Here’s example of Authentication module screen:

 Firebase gives us many methods to authenticate users, from basic email/password combination, to third party services like Facebook, Twitter or Github.
 More information about products can be found here: https://firebase.google.com/products/